asgardeo/asgardeo-java-oidc-sdk/README.md

 1. `sendForLogin(HttpServletRequest request, HttpServletResponse response)`

-2. `handleOIDCCallback(HttpServletRequest request, HttpServletResponse response)`
+2. `handleOIDCCallback(HttpServletRequest request, HttpServletResponse response, RequestContext requestContext)`

 3. `logout(HttpServletRequest request, HttpServletResponse response)`

-  In the following sections, we would look into these APIs in detail with the possible scenarios which these can be used.
+  In the following sections, we would look into these APIs in detail with the possible scenarios in which these can be used.

 ### Login